pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_mobile-push.md

 ## Add a device to a push notifications channel (builder pattern)

-##### Requires Mobile Push Notifications add-on

-Enable mobile push notifications on a set of channels.
+Enable mobile push notifications on channels.

 ### Method(s)